Financial Assistance Scheme for Post-secondary Students (FASP) and Non-means-tested Loan Scheme for Post-secondary Students (NLSPS)

-- Creation and log-in of MyGovHK account is required.
+- Creation and log-in of MyGovHK and/or iAM Smart accounts is required.
 Please follow the instructions guiding you through in the online application webpage.

 - Please read the Guidance Notes.
 Captured screen images showing you how to fill in the form are available.

 - If you encounter any problem during the process of filling in or submitting your online application, please check the “Online Demonstration”, “Guidance Notes” and the relevant “FAQ” first.
 If you have further queries, please click “Help Desk” next to the online form and contact the Government SFO by calling the number of the respective schemes during office hours.

 Submit the declaration forms and the required supporting documents within 7 calendar days after submitting your online application.
 [You do NOT need to submit a printout of the application form, unless you need to make amendments to your submitted online application.]

 There are 2 methods of submitting supporting documents.

 By post / in person (drop-in box) to

 [MUST put the documents into an envelope, seal it and

 - Choose ONE method ONLY to submit ALL your documents in one go.

 - NO checking will be performed by staff for any of these document submission methods.
 All items of documents are listed clearly on the Checklist on Documents Required [ FASP / FASP (CSSA family) / NLSPS ] .
 Applicants have the responsibility to refer to the Checklist and ensure ALL relevant documents being submitted are true and complete.